GeekTrainer/help-desk-bot-lab/Node/exercise3-LuisDialog.md

     > **NOTE:** The LUIS service has 10,000 transactions free per month.

-## Task 4: Update the Bot to Use LUIS
+## Task 4: Configure the bot to Use LUIS

 In this task you will update the bot code to use the LUIS app created previously.